mwaskom/seaborn/.github/CONTRIBUTING.md

 New features
 ------------

 If you think there is a new feature that should be added to seaborn, you can open an issue to discuss it.
-But please be aware that current development efforts are mostly focused on standardizing the API and internals, and there may be relatively low enthusiasm for novel features that do not fit well into short- and medium-term develpoment plans.
+But please be aware that current development efforts are mostly focused on standardizing the API and internals, and there may be relatively low enthusiasm for novel features that do not fit well into short- and medium-term development plans.